 At Tuzigoot National Monument near Clarkdale, AZ, I came across several large ollas on display in the Visitor Center.
 Sadly, none of the staff knew any more about them than what was printed on the signage.
 So I went home and did some research.

-Those reassembled ollas had another large jar inside them.
-The whole was buried in the floor of a living space in the basement floor of the pueblo and acted as a "refrigerator."
-In the old days, they kept the outer jar filled with water and stored perishables in the inner jar.
+Whgen they had been found, those now reassembled ollas had another large jar inside them.
+The two jars were buried in the floor of a living space in the basement floor of the pueblo.
+The outer jar was filled with water, they stored perishables in the inner jar and the whole thing acted as a "refrigerator."
 The dirt provided insulation against the heat while evaporation kept the interior jar cool.

 Tuzigoot was a Sinagua pueblo in the Verde River Valley, part of the Verde River Confederation.
 Construction there began when Sinagua from the area around the Sunset Crater eruption arrived in the area in the latter part of the 1000's CE.
 Tuzigoot has been dated to have been founded around 1100 CE and occupation continued until about 1400 CE when the whole area was abandoned.
 It seems the early 1380's were significantly cooler and overly wet with lots of flash flooding.
-After about 1390 the area got really hot and dry.
+After about 1390 the area got really hot and dry (the entire Southwest suffered a nasty drought through the late 1390s and early 1400s).
 It was about the same time as that abandonment that the more warlike Tonto Apaches and the Yavapais moved in.
-How closely timed those out-migrations were may be why most pueblos in the area were burned as they were being abandoned.
+How closely timed those migrations were may be why most pueblos in the area were burned as they were being abandoned.

-As essentially sedentary farmers, jars and ollas were also used for corn and grain storage: they kept the bugs, snakes and rodents out.
+As a product of essentially sedentary farmers, jars and ollas were also used for corn and grain storage: they kept the bugs, snakes and rodents out.
 In many ancient pueblos they were also used for cooking food.
-Many of today's puebloans prefer to have their beans cooked in a hand-made lidded micaceous pot.
+Many of today's puebloans still prefer to have their beans cooked in a hand-made lidded micaceous pot.

 In the early days of Spanish colonialism, the European settlers traded with the various pueblos for their storage jars and cookware.
 That market exerted a strong influence on the shapes produced by pueblo potters.